 One key difference between Endeavour and Discovery is configuration of the Slurm job scheduler.
 The Slurm configurations on Discovery are geared for use on a shared cluster system, but on Endeavour, each research group can have customized Slurm configurations on their condo nodes.
 For more information about custom Slurm configurations on Endeavour, please contact us at firstname.lastname@example.org.

 Detailed information on the Endeavour condo cluster, including how to log in and access the cluster, can be found in the Getting Started with Endeavour user guide.
-User guides applicable to both Endeavour and Discovery can be found in the High-Performance Computing user guides section.
+User guides applicable to both Endeavour and Discovery can be found in the HPC Basics user guides section.